 We spent all of 1998 in London but still managed to move three times within the city that year.

-Then in 1999 we moved up to Ballachulish to look after mum's house while she went off to be a Buddhist nun for six months and after she got back home Mark and I hitched to Barcelona for a summer of busking on La Ramblas.
+Then in 1999 we moved up to Ballachulish to look after mum's house while she went off to be a Buddhist nun for a year and after she got back home Mark and I hitched to Barcelona for a summer of busking on La Ramblas.
 In early September we got a bus back to London, worked in a pub in Balham for a few months, saw in the new millennium with my sister in Copenhagen before moving to Glasgow.

 We stayed there for one year before yet again returning to London and then out of the blue all the toing and froing came to an end.
 It happened on a December day in 2001 when we walked passed a estate agents.
 A rental notice in the window really grabbed my attention cause it said really wonderful things like "spacious rooms, plenty of storage, large balcony and nearby park" all of which really appealed to me, so we arranged a viewing and a week later we had moved in.
 Twelve years on we are still here but not for much longer cause change is afoot.